Fallout from the Trinity nuclear test

-Fallout from the Trinity nuclear test in 1945 impacted a broad swath of eastern New Mexico with hundreds of thousands of people exposed to radioactivity.
-The most-at-risk counties had a population of about 65,000.
+Fallout from the Trinity nuclear test in 1945, the first detonation of a nuclear weapon, impacted a broad swath of eastern New Mexico with hundreds of thousands of people exposed to radioactivity.
+The counties at most risk had a population of about 65,000.
 The priority of the US government was to develop a bomb that could be used to end World War II.
 The scientists and the military conducting the test had limited insight and paid little attention to the impact of radioactive fallout on the health of local residents.
 Radioactive fallout was heaviest 20 mile to the northeast of the bomb test and in one location at that distance fallout was measured at levels likely to cause serious illness.
 Not many locations were monitored.

 According to studies undertaken decades after the bomb test, cancers attributable to fallout probably numbered several hundred.
 Anecdotal evidence cites many deaths, especially a high incidence of death among infants born shortly after the test.
 Compensation by the US to people impacted by later nuclear tests in Nevada did not include New Mexicans impacted by the Trinity nuclear test.